adedomin/CSC450-project-proposal/final/final.md

 ### 1.6.1.
 Interactively

 An OCaml library called shcaml added functional combinators called shtreams which allow for transforming byte streams into structured documents [@shcaml].
-However, it is merely a library.
+However, it is merely a library, to be used in making OCaml programs.
-It has no use interactively.
+It was not intended to be used interactively.
 This makes it unsuitable as an actual systems shell.

 ### 1.6.2 Readability